createdbymp/createdbymp/README.md

 ## 🤵🏽   About Me
 I am someone who genuinely loves to learn, relishes a challenge, and continually strives for greatness.
 My interest in technology ignited with my passion for video games.
 I always wondered how pieces of hard plastic and metal could come together to produce such an awe-inspiring gaming experience.
 This curiosity only deepened with the advent of online gaming.
 All I could think about was 'dedicated server' this and 'dedicated server' that, propelling me down a rabbit hole of information seeking.
 Fast forward to attaining a Master of Science in Information Technology, acquiring various IT certifications, and accumulating years of professional experience.
 I find that the same interest and curiosity I had as a kid still burns within me.

 I also enjoy art.
 I draw various things on my iPad using Procreate.
-Also, I pursue photography as well.
+My profile picture was done by me :D. Also, I pursue photography as well.
 I have been into the niche of cars recently.
-My profile picture was done by me :D
+Check out my [Flickr](https://www.flickr.com/photos/198951616@N06/albums).

 ##  🤓  Projects